 Manufacturers should ensure that vehicles operated on public roads, both during testing and deployment, are able to recognize and properly respond to all hazards, environmental conditions, and temporary traffic controls in the roadway environment.
-Temporary traffic controls include cones; flare patterns, including LED traffic flares; and barricades, as well as human hand directions and flagging.
-In addition, vehicles should properly identify, differentiate, and respond appropriately to both moving and stopped emergency vehicles and hazard vehicles, such as road maintenance vehicles bearing flashing lights, and comply with move-over/slow-down laws, as applicable.
+Temporary traffic controls include cones, flare patterns (including LED traffic flares), and barricades, as well as human hand directions and flagging.
+In addition, vehicles should properly identify, differentiate, and respond appropriately to both moving and stopped emergency vehicles and hazard vehicles, such as road maintenance vehicles bearing flashing lights, and comply with move-over and slow-down laws, as applicable.

-MOE 27.
-MOEs should ensure that vehicles operated on public roads, both during testing and deployment, are able to recognize and properly respond to all temporary traffic controls and hazards in the roadway environment.
-Toward that end, manufacturers should use publicly available traffic data such as crash notifications, traffic congestion, and construction zone information.
+MOE 46.
+Manufacturers and other entities should ensure that vehicles operated on public roads, both during testing and deployment, are able to recognize and properly respond to all temporary traffic controls and hazards in the roadway environment.

+Toward this end, manufacturers should use publicly available traffic data such as crash notifications, traffic congestion, and construction zone information.

-Vehicles that adequately respond to changing road conditions will increase safety of first responders, roadway workers, and the public.
+Vehicles that adequately respond to changing road conditions will increase the safety of first responders, roadway workers, and the public.